petetimp/phalcon_1.3.4/README.md

     <?php
       phpinfo();
     ?>
-3. Save the file in C:\xampp\htdocs\ and go to localhost\info.php in your web browser.
+3. Save the file as 'info.php' in C:\xampp\htdocs\ and go to localhost\info.php in your web browser.
 4. Press ctrl+f and search for 'phalcon'
 5. You should see the following details: phalcon